-If your gums are too high and your teeth appear to be too long, this is usually caused by a gum recession — which is a condition in which the gum tissue starts to recede back from the tooth.
-This is a medical issue as well as an aesthetic one, as gum recession can lead to tooth decay and loss.
+If your gums are too high and your teeth appear to be too long, this is usually caused by a gum recession — a condition in which the gum tissue starts to recede back from the tooth.
+This is a medical issue as well as an aesthetic one, because gum recession can lead to tooth decay and loss.
 It also might be a sign of periodontal disease.

 What Can It Fix?

 Laser gum recontouring is primarily performed to fix what’s known as a “gummy smile.”
-When some people smile, it appears as if their teeth are tooth short and the smile appears to show more gum than teeth.
+When some people smile, it appears as if their teeth are too short and the smile appears to show more gum than teeth.